 That was Wang, the friend of a friend.
-Wang was a Canadian sports teacher and a raging tornado.
+Wang is a Canadian sports teacher and a raging tornado.
 The locals loved him for his generosity and good spirits; they called him Chino.
 He had only a week in La Guitarra so he made every hour count.
 He insisted we drank with him, then insisted we went surfing together.
 He was loud and drunk, but beside his terrible first impression, Chino seemed cool.

 My nightmares were still haunting me.
 Restless, I shared my burden with Sandra the next morning.
 Sandra is a woman of action.
 She did not care about the past or reasons but listened to my victimization tirade.
 When I was done, she said with a mix of pity and compassion, “You need to get laid my friend!”.

 That was the last thing on my mind.
 Sandra downloaded Tinder, chose my best pictures, and we started swiping.
 There was no effort involved and it was kind of funny.
 She flirted with a straightforward approach I would have never dared.
-“If it’s not easy, it’s not worth it” she said.
+“If it’s not easy, it’s not worth it”, she said.
 Somehow, girls responded positively to her pickup lines.
 The issue was that they were in San Salvador, the capital, one hour away from the beach.
 It was not easy.
 It was not worth it.

 Chino’s hungover did not stain his word.
 He woke up shitfaced, and scanned the waves every hour like an addict.
-“Nothing better than a few wipeouts to clear your head” he said.
+“Nothing better than a few wipeouts to clear your head”, he said.
 When it was time, he rallied the troops.
-We waxed up our boards, put on sunscreen and followed him to the water.
+We waxed up our boards, put on sunscreen, and followed him to the water.
 Conditions were perfect, the waves were easy, and everyone was smiling.
 We surfed, celebrated each other’s rides, and played like ducks in the water.
 Those moments with friends were what I missed the most on the road.
 Good times.

 We closed the morning session with a cold beer, a spliff, and a swing in the hammock.
 In that lazy afternoon, Chino stopped by Sandra's patio.